-The Annual Meeting of Shareholders of Snap-on Incorporated will be held at the Racine Civic Centre's FESTIVAL PARK, 5 Fifth Street, Racine, Wisconsin on Friday, April 28, 1995 at 10:00 a.m.
+The Annual Meeting of Shareholders of Snap-on Incorporated will be held at the Racine on the Lake Civic Centre, 5 Fifth Street, Racine, Wisconsin on Friday, April 28, 1995 at 10:00 a.m.

 MEETING PURPOSES:

 1. TO ELECT THREE DIRECTORS TO SERVE UNTIL THE 1998 ANNUAL MEETING.